cj667113/VirtualMachine_to_OCI-BareMetal/README.md

-# RHEL → OCI-BareMetal
+# VirtualMachine → OCI-BareMetal

 Shell scripts to take a Virtual Machine inside Oracle VirtualBox and convert it to an image to be used by Oracle BareMetal Instance.

 ## IMPORTANT

-Clone your RHEL Virtual Machine before continuing.
+Clone Virtual Machine before continuing.
 This process will render your Virtual Machine no longer bootable inside Oracle VirtualBox.

 ## Prerequirements